rminelli/user-auth-angular-node-sql-server/README.md

 # User authentication using Node.js, Angular.js and SQL Server

 ##
-This project demonstrate the integration of JavaScript (Node.Js) and Microsoft SQL Server 2016 for user authentication.
+This project demonstrates the integration of JavaScript (Node.Js) and Microsoft SQL Server 2016 for user authentication.

 __Backend__